Bonito: Species

-Food
+As food

-Pacific and Atlantic bonito meat has a firm texture and a darkish color.
-The bonito has a moderate fat content.
-The meat of young or small bonito can be of light color, close to that of skipjack tuna, and is sometimes used as a cheap substitute for skipjack, especially for canning purposes, and occasionally in the production of cheap varieties of katsuobushi that are sold as bonito flakes.
+Pacific and Atlantic bonito meat has a firm texture and a darkish color, as well as a moderate fat content.
+The meat of young or small bonito can be of light color, close to that of skipjack tuna, and is sometimes used as a cheap substitute for skipjack, especially for canning purposes, and occasionally in the production of cheap varieties of katsuobushi that are sold as "bonito flakes".
 Bonito may not, however, be marketed as tuna in all countries.
-The Atlantic bonito is also found in the Mediterranean and the Black Sea, where it is a popular food fish, eaten grilled, pickled (lakerda), or baked.
+The Atlantic bonito is also found in the Mediterranean and the Black Seas, where it is a popular food fish, eaten grilled, pickled (lakerda), or baked.